sauravgaudel/C-Project/README.md

 # E-Pay

 ### A C language based E-Sewa prototype
-- C programming project for college
+- C programming project in my 1st semester of BE
 <br>
 -Made by
 <br>
-Yogendra Sharma Upadhyaya <br>
+Saurav Gaudel<br>